phillipdavidstearns/noscript/NORESOURCES/NOACCESS.md

 # NØ ACCESS

 Configuring your Raspberry Pi to act as a wireless access point and serve up a captive portal.
+The Raspberry Pi can host a fully website complete with javascript, php, and any content that can be stored on the available space of the micro SD card.

+Hosting everything locally means that we will be able to access the content from the WiFi access point we create, even though the Pi itself may not be connected to the internet.

+You should think of this as a WiFi accessible, offline website.

+This creates the possibility for local WiFi publishing, WiFi dead drops, mobile net art galleries, etc...

 ## Agenda